PrefectHQ/prefect/docs/core/concepts/tasks.md

 Generally speaking, Prefect's [functional API](flows.html#functional-api) allows you to call a task like a function.

 In addition, you can call `Task.map()` to automatically map a task over its inputs.
 Prefect will generate a dynamic copy of the task for each element of the input.
-If you don't want an input to be treated as iterable (for example, you want to provide it to every dynamic copy), just wrap it with Prefect's `unmapped` function.
+If you don't want an input to be treated as iterable (for example, you want to provide it to every dynamic copy), just wrap it with Prefect's `unmapped()` annotation.

 ```python
 from prefect import task, unmapped